 Savings bonds used to be issued as small paper certificates (actually, they were printed on card stock) which made them easy to give as gifts or to collect in a safe deposit box.
 But now they are only issued electronically.
 Savings bonds are very safe because the payment of interest is guaranteed by our federal government.
 Of course, because they are so safe, the interest rate on them is very low.
 When a paper savings bond matures, the holder can cash them in at a local bank (called “redeeming”).
 Taxes on the interest are due in the year the bond is redeemed.

 Treasurydirect.com has all the rules and forms needed, but the bottom line is that the bonds are subject to your state’s probate laws.
-If no probate is needed under state law and the total redemption value of all the bonds is less than $100,000, you can likely work directly with the Treasury Dept. Otherwise, the bonds will go through your state’s probate process.
+If no probate for the rest of the estate is needed under state law and the total redemption value of all the bonds is less than $100,000, you can likely work directly with the Treasury Dept. Otherwise, the bonds will go through your state’s probate process.

 Most people try to avoid probate, if they can, to make things easier on their loved ones.
 So, is there a way to avoid a potential probate if someone owns paper savings bonds?
 Perhaps.
-But every change to a paper savings bond now requires that the owner open an online account to hold, change and redeem savings bonds.
+But every change to a paper savings bond now requires that the owner open an online account.
 Many older people aren’t comfortable with this.

 To add a beneficiary, paper bonds can be converted to electronic bonds, and a beneficiary can be named once the bond shows up in the online account.
 To add a joint owner or change the owner to a revocable living trust – same process, except the Treasury Dept. considers that a change of ownership, and the current owner will owe taxes that year on all the interest accrued to the date of the ownership change.
 The same goes for ownership changes due to divorce.